Chart Color Schemes

 Beaumont - Glen Osmond was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Beaumont-Glen Osmond has a high level of cultural diversity, with 37.1% of its population born overseas and 32.0% speaking a language other than English at home.
-Christianity is the predominant religion in Beaumont-Glen Osmond, accounting for 43.0% of the population.
-Notably, Judaism is slightly overrepresented compared to Greater Adelaide, comprising 0.3% versus 0.3%.
+Christianity is the predominant religion in Beaumont-Glen Osmond, comprising 43.0% of its population.
+However, Judaism is more prevalent here compared to Greater Adelaide, making up 0.3% versus 0.1%.

 Frequently Asked Questions - Diversity